wgsl-tooling-wg/wesl-spec/ConditionalTranslation.md

 * their value can be overriden by the *WESL translator*.
 * they can be used in *condition expressions* if they are of type boolean.

+(TODO)
+*Module parameter* overrides for direct dependencies can be set from the `wesl.toml` manifest file.
+The manifest file can override *module parameters* by providing either a literal automatically convertible to the *module parameter* type, or the *fully-qualified path* to a *module parameter* in the current package.
+Thus, the override in the dependency is "bound" to a new override in the current pacakge.

+(TODO)
+*Module parameter* overrides for the root package, whoever, are passed to the *WESL translator* at *shader-translation-time*.
+The *WESL translator* refers to a *module parameter* using the *fully-qualified path* of its declaration.
+It can override the value by providing a literal automatically convertible to the *module parameter* type.

+(TODO)
+> [!NOTE]
+> Shader libraries have no means of overriding their own *module parameters*.

+(TODO)
+If a dependency appears several times in the dependency graph, overrides several times the same *module parameter* (even if overriden with the same value), that dependency cannot be *unified*.
+Otherwise, the dependency can be unified, and all overrides apply to the unified version.

 ## `@if`, `@elif` and `@else` attributes

 The `@if` attribute takes a single *condition expression* parameter.